spangbur/OpenShift/README.md

 ## Monitor OpenShift Installtion<br />

+Run the command below while in the /home/sterling/install directory to monitor the bootstrap process.
+It is expected to see connection refused and timeout errors during the initial installation.
+You have to provide time for the OS and OpenShift to be installed on all machines
 ```
 openshift-install wait-for bootstrap-complete --dir=/home/sterling/install --log-level debug
 ```

 Monitor the installtion from the machine which was used to create the Agent ISO.
 Login or ssh into the machine and navigate to the /usr/sterling/install directory.
 You can monitor diffrent point of the installation process or installation as a whole.<br />
 The openshift-install wait-for command is a crucial part of the OpenShift Container Platform installation process, particularly when using the openshift-install utility.
 Its primary function is to monitor and wait for specific stages of the OpenShift cluster<br /> installation to reach a complete and stable state.<br />